In this article:

 Alcohol has complex interactions with medications, leading to either reduced efficacy or adverse effects, some of which can be fatal.

-Evidence-based literature supports the increased risk of such adverse reactions in chronic alcoholics, and there is little evidence to back the same in people consuming moderate amounts.
+Evidence-based literature has demonstrated the increased risk of such adverse reactions in chronic alcoholics, but there is little evidence to back the same in people consuming moderate amounts.

 Some antibiotics react with alcohol to cause a disulfiram-like reaction, which includes flushing of the face, nausea, vomiting, and chest tightness, which can be fatal.